AustinFlippo/Nutrition_and_Ratings/README.md

 ### MNAR Analysis

-**Protein** stands out as likely MNAR.
-We turned 0s into NaN under the assumption that 0 often means “didn’t fill this in” rather than literally zero.
-Desserts, drinks, or recipes where nobody bothered to compute nutrition would be more likely to end up with missing protein—so the chance of missingness depends on the *true* protein level we can’t observe.
-Extra info (e.g., recipe category or whether someone used a nutrition calculator) could turn this into MAR.
+**Protein** is likely **MNAR**.
+We turned protein = 0 into NaN because 0% DV is implausible and often indicates "didn't fill this in."
+Desserts, drinks, or recipes where no one computed nutrition may be more likely missing—so missingness could depend on the *true* protein we don't observe.
+Extra data (e.g., recipe category) could make this MAR.

 ### Missingness Dependency

-Permutation tests checked whether protein missingness depends on other columns.
-Missingness depends on avg_rating, calories, and n_ingredients (all p &lt; 0.05).
-It does not depend on contributor_id (p &gt; 0.05).
-The plot above shows the avg_rating comparison.
+Permutation tests show protein missingness **depends on** avg_rating, calories, and n_ingredients (p &lt; 0.05).
+It **does not depend on** contributor_id (p &gt; 0.05).

 ---